WoodwellRisk/woodwellrisk.github.io/_pages/tools_climate-data.md

 permalink: /tools_climate-data/
 ---

 We use climate data from multiple sources in our projections and many of our analyses require preprocessing steps.
-For example, some model data must be **downscaled** to a higher resolutions for more bespoke, local analyses, and **biases** must be removed.
+For example, some model data must be **downscaled** to higher resolutions for more bespoke, local analyses, and **biases** must be removed.

 ### CMIP Model Ensembles